Entertainment's Swiss Army Knife THIS... is Fard Muhammad

 If you wish to contact me for voiceover projects, contact Big Mouth Talent.

-For commercial booking, contact Tim O’Shea at ACTivity.
+For commercial booking, contact Tim O’Shea at Feral Talent, Inc.

 For all other inquiries, shoot me a line!